suzannepk/power_outages_socioeconomics-/README.md

-# Power Outages Socioeconomics
+# Power Outages and Socioeconomics
 ECP Bootcamp

 ### Welcome!!

-This guide will help walk you throught learning the python and some of the statstics that could be useful to you proejct.
+This README will guide you through the stages of this project, and by the end we will have explored and identified correlations both using visual plots and statistical tests.
 It is full of tips that will help you.

 ### Teeing up the Problem